mcneel/developer.rhino3d.com/content/en/guides/compute/configure-compute-for-https/index.md

 ## Prerequisites

-First, a few prerequisites must be completed.
+The following must be completed:

 1. You must have an active virtual machine (VM) instance.
 Use the following guides to walk through setting up a VM.